KRTirtho/wives/README.md

   - Categorized Dark and Light Themes
   - Built-in fonts so you don't have mess around and find out the best monospace/fixed-width font for your terminal
 - Switch to other shells on the fly
+- No data collection, no telemetry, no ads, no tracking, no bullshit.
+Not even crash-logs
 - Extensions support (WIP)

 ## Showcase